-- If the student is on an 8-week rotation that is split between two different offices, the student should fill out an evaluation for each office. - If the student is on the Ortho-focus rotations, the student should fill out a site evaluation for each of the three rotations: Orthopedics, Elective, and Selective.
+- If the student is on an 8-week rotation that is split between two different offices, the student should fill out one evaluation for each office. - If the student is on the Ortho-focus rotations, the student should fill out one site evaluation for each of the three rotations: Orthopedics, Elective, and Selective.

-The evaluation of the rotation site must be completed in EXXAT under the "My Placements" section or in the "To Do List" within 24 hours of leaving the rotation site and prior to any discussion concerning the Preceptor's Evaluation of Student Performance.
-The Preceptor Evaluation of Student Performance and the Student Evaluation of Rotation forms must be submitted on time to EXXAT for every rotation for rotation Professionalism points to remain intact.
+The evaluation of the rotation site must be completed in TYPHON within 24 hours of leaving the rotation site and prior to any discussion concerning the Preceptor's Evaluation of Student Performance.
+The Student Evaluation of Rotation form must be submitted on time to TYPHON for every rotation for rotation Professionalism points to remain intact.

 In their evaluation of the rotation, students are encouraged to record the positive aspects as well as specific areas needing improvement.
 Every student evaluation of the site is reviewed monthly by the DCE and any issues or concerns brought up will be addressed in the clinical work group meeting.
+Students may be notified to provide more in-depth information.
 Constructive, specific comments and concerns with solutions are the most helpful to the DCE and preceptor.
 Letting the DCE know about a major problem after it has occurred is not helpful as it offers no opportunity to elicit change.
-Unprofessionally toned or worded comments will elicit a phone call from the DCE.
+Unprofessionally toned or worded comments will elicit a phone call from the DCE and/or clinical faculty.
 Preceptors may receive anonymous "themed" copies of students' comments of their site if they specifically ask for them.